 - Daily fantasy sports: Online/mobile

 - Video bingo: At South Bend tribal casino

 Three forms of online gaming are legal in Indiana today.

-- Online horse racing betting: Online horse racing betting was approved by the state racing commission without the need for a public vote.
+- Online horse racing betting: Online horse racing betting was approved by the state racing commission without needing a public vote.
 A handful of legal and licensed racing betting sites that are headquartered on US soil accept customers from Indiana.

 - Daily fantasy sports: It is debatable if daily fantasy sports (DFS) contests can fairly be classified as a form of “gambling,” but that is a moot point as the activity was formally legalized and regulated in 2016.

-Meanwhile, racinos may offer slots, video poker and electronic table games.
-Live poker and table games are not permitted at tracks until 2021.
+Meanwhile, racinos may offer slots, video poker, and electronic table games.
+Live poker and table games were not permitted at tracks until 2021.